$\phi^4$ lattice model with cubic symmetry in three dimensions: RG-flow and first order phase transitions: The model and observables

 \section{The model and observables}

 Here we study the same reduced Hamiltonian and observables as in ref. \cite{myCubic}.
 For completeness let us recall the definitions.
 We study a discretized version of the continuum Hamiltonian~(\ref{ContHamil}), which is considered in field theory.
-We extend the reduced Hamiltonian of the $\phi^4$ model on a simple cubic lattice, see for example eq.~(1) of ref. \cite{ourHeisen}, by a term proportional to
+We extend the reduced Hamiltonian of the $\phi^4$ model on a simple cubic lattice, see for example eq.~(1) of ref. \cite{ourHeisen}, by a term proportional to the traceless symmetric combination of four instances of the field, see for example eq.~(7) of ref. \cite{O234},

 with cubic symmetry, breaking $O(N)$ invariance.
-Note that $Q_4$ is the traceless symmetric combination of four instances of the field, see for example eq.~(7) of ref. \cite{O234}.
+Actually this choice goes back to ref. \cite{Wegner}, where perturbations at the $O(N)$-symmetric fixed point were studied to leading order in the $\epsilon$-expansion.
 We get

 where $\vec{\phi}_x$ is a vector with $N$ real components.
 The subscript $a$ denotes the components of the field and $\{\vec{\phi} \, \}$ is the collection of the fields at all sites $x$.
 We label the sites of the simple cubic lattice by $x=(x_0,x_1,x_2)$, where $x_i \in \{0,1,\ldots,L_i-1\}$.
 Furthermore, $<xy>$ denotes a pair of nearest neighbors on the lattice.
 In our study, the linear lattice size $L=L_0=L_1=L_2$ is equal in all three directions throughout.
 We employ periodic boundary conditions.
 The real numbers $\beta$, $\lambda$ and $\mu$ are the parameters of the model.
-Note that here $\lambda$ and $\mu$ take over the role of the parameters $u$ and $v$ of the continuum Hamiltonian.
+Note that here $\lambda$ and $\mu$ take over the role of the parameters $u$ and $v$ of the continuum Hamiltonian, eq.~(\ref{ContHamil}).
+In the Hamiltonian~(\ref{Hamiltonian}) we take eq.~(\ref{spherical}) instead of simply $\sum_{a} \phi_{x,a}^4$, analogous to eq.~(\ref{ContHamil}), to achieve

+where the estimator $A_{O(N)}$ is $O(N)$ invariant, while for an estimator with cubic symmetry, breaking $O(N)$-invariance, we get in general a finite value.